The free energy of anisotropic quantum spin systems: Functional integral representation: Introduction

 \section{Introduction}

-Recent research activities on 4$d$ and 5$d$ transition metal oxides have shown that the interplay of the strong spin-orbit coupling (SOC), crystal field interactions, and electron correlations may lead to strongly anisotropic, bond-dependent exchange interactions between localized magnetic moments.\cite{khaliullin05,jackeli09,jackeli10,perkins14,sizyuk14,rau14,kimchi14,nussinov15,balents14,chaloupka15,ioannis15, trebst15,jackeli15} These anisotropic interactions have the generic form $J_{j,j^{\prime}}^{\alpha\alpha^{\prime}}S_{j}^{\alpha}S_{j^{\prime}} ^{\alpha^{\prime}}$, in which $S_{j}^{\alpha}$ denotes the $\alpha$-th component of the pseudospin operator on site $j$ , describing the magnetic degree of freedom of a low-lying multiplet (usually a doublet) of total angular momentum $\mathbf{{\mathcal{J}}}=\mathbf{{\mathcal{L}}} +\mathbf{{\mathcal{S}}}$.
-In systems with strong SOC, the exchange interactions $J_{j,j^{\prime}}^{\alpha{\alpha^{\prime}}}$ are generally not SU(2) invariant and are lattice-specific, because magnetic moments contain both spin and orbital angular momentum components.
+Recent research activities on 4$d$ and 5$d$ transition metal oxides have shown that the interplay of the strong spin-orbit coupling (SOC), crystal field interactions, and electron correlations may lead to strongly anisotropic, bond-dependent exchange interactions between localized magnetic moments.\cite{khaliullin05,jackeli09,jackeli10,perkins14,sizyuk14,rau14,kimchi14,nussinov15,balents14, chaloupka15,chaloupka16,ioannis15,ioannis16, trebst15,jackeli15} These anisotropic interactions have the generic form $J_{j,j^{\prime}}^{\alpha\alpha^{\prime}}S_{j}^{\alpha}S_{j^{\prime}} ^{\alpha^{\prime}}$, in which $S_{j}^{\alpha}$ denotes the $\alpha$-th component of the pseudospin operator on site $j$, describing the magnetic degree of freedom, $\mathbf{{\mathcal{J}}}_{\rm eff}$.
+The most notable examples appear in iridium and ruthenium systems,\cite{rau16} in which magnetic degrees of freedom on Ir$^{4+}$ or Ru $^{3+}$ ions arise from a low-lying multiplet (usually a doublet) of total angular momentum $\mathbf{{\mathcal{J}}}_{\rm eff}=\mathbf{{\mathcal{L}}}_{\rm eff} +\mathbf{{\mathcal{S}}}=1/2$, in which spin and orbital angular momenta are intertwined due to the strong SOC.